unrenamed/knossos/README.md

           Grid height in a number of cells [default: 10] -W, --width <WIDTH>
-          Grid width in a number of cells [default: 10] --bias[=<BIAS>]
+          Grid width in a number of cells [default: 10] --seed <SEED>
+          Seed value for deterministic generation (must be a valid u64) --bias[=<BIAS>]
           Bias to use for the "Binary Tree" algorithm [default: north-east] [possible values: north-west, north-east, south-west, south-east]
       --growing-method[=<GROWING_METHOD>]